kleimberger/Heliconia_removal_Hummingbird_persistence/README.md

 **Repository organization**

-Folders should be run in the following order:
+Code sub-folders should be run in the following order:

 1. response_variables
 2. resource_estimate